OptimalDesignLab/MISO/README.md

 The test/ subdirectory has unit and regression tests.
 These are not included in the default `make` target, but can be built and run by executing `make tests`.

+To run the tests with verbose output, use `ctest` directly.
+From the build directory, run `ctest --verbose` instead of `make tests` to see the output from all of the individual test cases.

+TODO: make `make tests` and alias to `ctest --verbose` to always see verbose output?

 ### Installation: ###

 To install Mach in a specific location, add `-DCMAKE_INSTALL_PREFIX="/path/to/mach/install"` to the configuration file.
 If not specified, the install directory will be the root directory, and the library will be installed to `lib/`, and the header files will be copied to `include/`.
 Use `make install` to install the library.